sandstorm-io/sandstorm/docs/administering/ssl.md

   web server on port 443** with Sandstorm.

 - You [can follow this guide](https://web.archive.org/web/20190922195059/https://juanjoalvarez.net/es/detail/2017/jan/12/how-set-sandstorm-behind-reverse-proxy-keeping-you/)
-  that explains how to use a [cron script](https://github.com/juanjux/sandstorm-sandcats-cert-installer) to extract the certificates from your (sandcats.io enabled) Sandstorm installation to a location and format where your reverse proxy can use them so it can serve Sandstorm by HTTPS, keeping your sandcats.io domain and free auto-renewable certificates, along with any other services on your server.
+  that explains how to use a [cron script](https://github.com/Michael-S/sandstorm_certs_extract_cron) to extract the certificates from your (sandcats.io enabled) Sandstorm installation.
+Please note that the guide itself references an older cron script that does not work with Sandstorm versions newer than June 2020.
+The extracted certificates will be a format where your reverse proxy can use them so it can serve Sandstorm by HTTPS, keeping your sandcats.io domain and free auto-renewable certificates, along with any other services on your server.